 The agile approach is based on semi-autonomous, multi-functional teams developing new products in small value increments known as ‘sprints’, testing them with users, reviewing them in ‘scrums’ and then going through the process again.
 It has a track record of improving speed and quality and allows rapid changes in direction.
 Hence its name.

 A strategy is about creating coherent long-term goals and organizing work to achieve them.
-It comprises thinking and acting.
+It comprises thinking (mental agility) and acting (physical agility).
 Mental agility is about disrupting and adapting existing ways of thinking in response to a changing environment.
 Physical agility is about moving quickly and flexibly.

 Agile direction is about formulating strategic direction in a way that creates both focus and flexibility.
-Agile execution is about creating an operating model which can translate that thinking into focused flexible action.
+Agile execution is about creating an operating model which can translate that thinking into focused flexible action and teams ready, willing, and able to adapt as the situation changes.
 This is how we represent it: